-Mr Shane Ringle of LOTS Intermediate Co is responsible for IT management and he establishes and directs the strategic and tactical goals, policies, and procedures for the information technology department at Fortegra Group.
-He provides oversight and direction to the software development, network operations and IT security teams.
-The key function holder is Mr. Sanjay Vara.
+Mr. Shane Ringle of LOTS Intermediate Co is responsible for IT management and he establishes and directs the strategic and tactical goals, policies, and procedures for the information technology department at Fortegra Group.
+He is responsible for direction in the software development, network operations and IT security teams.
+The oversight for this key function is carried out by Mr. Sanjay Vara as Chairman for the Underwriting, Claims and IT Committee.